jean-blas/KafkaStatus/README.md

 Display topic info of a cluster

-    -d, --describe       Show the details of partitions -t, --topic string   Topic names using comma as separator (e.g. topic1,topic2)
+    -d, --describe       Show the details of partitions

   * group

 By default, get the list of groups (option --short) or the list of groups along with their state (default, no option) of the given clusters (clusters are comma separated).

 If a group is passed (or several groups with comma separator), then describe, members and state are retrieved for the given group(s).

-    -g, --group string   Groups to describe (separator is comma for several groups)

   * health